go-gitea/gitea/CONTRIBUTING.md

 merged before feature freeze.
 And, during the frozen period, a corresponding release branch is open for fixes backported from main branch.
 Release candidates are made during this period for user testing to obtain a final version that is maintained in this branch.
+A release is maintained by issuing patch releases to only correct critical problems such as crashes or security issues.

 Major release cycles are seasonal.
 They always begin on the 25th and end on the 24th (i.e., the 25th of December to March 24th).